lukasvdberk/embyAutoRemoverPython/README.md

 # About
-About a script to remove movies/series that are played on my emby server.
+A script to remove movies/series that are played on my emby server.

 # Installation
 Clone repo and install pipenv then in the directory run.